felixleopoldo/benchpress/docs/source/module_add.rst

 * *info.json* is a `JSON <https://www.json.org/json-en.html>`_ file to be parsed when :ref:`update_docs`.
 * *schema.json* is a `JSON schema <https://json-schema.org/>`_  for the module.
 On deployment you should alter this to restrict the fields for the `JSON <https://www.json.org/json-en.html>`_ file.
 * *docs.rst* is a documentation file in `reStructuredText <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_ (RST) format that will be included when :ref:`update_docs`.
-* This file should contain an overview of the module and further explanation of the `JSON <https://www.json.org/json-en.html>`_ fields if needed.
+This file should contain an overview of the module and further explanation of the `JSON <https://www.json.org/json-en.html>`_ fields if needed.
 * *bibtex.bib* is a file with references in `BibTeX <http://www.bibtex.org/Format/>`_  format that will be accessible in *docs.rst* (using `sphinxcontrib-bibtex <https://sphinxcontrib-bibtex.readthedocs.io/en/latest/>`_ syntax) and shown in the documentation.
-* *rule.smk* contains a `Snakemake rule <https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#>`_ with the required fields of the proper form.
+* *rule.smk* contains a `Snakemake rule <https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#>`_ with the required fields on the proper form.
-* The container field is set to `None` in all of the example rules below in order to force local execution.
+  The container field is set to `None` in all of the example rules below in order to force local execution.
 On deployment (pushing to Benchpress repository) however, this field should be a `Docker Hub <https://hub.docker.com/>`__ URI on the form *docker://username/image:version*.
 * *script.R* contains an `R <https://www.r-project.org/>`_-script that is called by the rule.
-Variables available in the script is are generated both from the `Snakemake rule <https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#>`_ and the `JSON <https://www.json.org/json-en.html>`_ object for the module file (form the *wildcards* dict).
-See the `Snakemake documentation <https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#external-scripts>`__ for further details of how to access variables in scripts.
-Note that the values are passed as string and might have to be converted to suite your specific script.
+Variables available in the script are generated both from the `Snakemake rule <https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#>`_ and the `JSON <https://www.json.org/json-en.html>`_ object for the module file (from the *wildcards* dict).
+See the `Snakemake documentation <https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#external-scripts>`__ for further details on how to access variables in scripts.
+Note that the values are passed as strings and might have to be converted to suite your specific script.

+..
 The modules are stored in sub directories of `workflow/rules/ <https://github.com/felixleopoldo/benchpress/tree/master/workflow/rules/>`__.

 .. role:: r(code)
    :language: r